Hands typing on a laptop keyboard

 The best missionary emails answer those questions.
 They don't just report what happened — they bring the reader into the experience.
 And the good news is that this is a skill anyone can develop.

-Pday scores your emails across three dimensions to help you grow as a writer.
+Pday evaluates your emails around three simple goals.
 Here's what each one means and how to improve.

 Mountain valley with sun rays breaking through

-This is about sharing how your faith is growing.
-The people reading your email want to hear your testimony — not a Sunday School answer, but what you're actually experiencing spiritually.
+The people reading your email want to hear your testimony — not a Sunday School answer, but what you're actually experiencing.
 What scriptures are hitting differently now?
-What have you learned about prayer that you didn't know six months ago?
-Where have you seen the Lord's hand this week?
+What have you learned about prayer?
+Where have you seen the Lord's hand?
+Be specific and honest.
+It's okay to share that you had a hard week — sharing how your faith is carrying you through is some of the most powerful testimony you can bear.

 Generic "The Spirit was really strong this week.
 I love being a missionary and I know this church is true."